 With that in mind, we’ll show you other ways a bankruptcy affects your credit and what exactly you can do to fix it.

 How to Dispute a Bankruptcy on Your Credit Report

 Disputing a bankruptcy on your credit report is tricky, but it’s not impossible.
-Plus, it’s a hugely effective way to accelerate the credit repair process.
+Plus, it’s a very effective way to accelerate the credit repair process.

 However, it may be difficult to accomplish if you try to do it on your own.
 To have a better chance at success, consider talking to a credit repair company to find out if you have a convincing case.

 Credit repair companies have the experience and knowledge to help you dispute any negative item on your credit report.
 You may be able to get the bankruptcy completely deleted well ahead of schedule.
 The accounts included in the bankruptcy filing, like charge-offs and collections, can be removed as well.

 Some people file for bankruptcy because of excessive credit card debt or spending outside their means.
 But others find themselves in major financial trouble because of circumstances beyond their control, from job loss to medical emergencies.

 Whatever your reason for reaching the point of bankruptcy, you need to develop a plan to prevent it from happening again in the future.
 Here are nine ways to build credit after bankruptcy.

 1. Credit a Budget

 If you tend to overspend, create a monthly budget, and think of ways to hold yourself accountable for sticking to it.
 You could reward yourself each time you put money into your savings account.
 You could also schedule weekly updates with a friend who can help keep you motivated.